11/8/2024

 Bruce Jackson

-taking my questions.
-Turning to the supplemental BLA for the AV access, can you tell us a little bit about the pathway to getting that filed and how it relates to the trauma BLA?
-So can you parallel pass any activities and then ultimately, what's the lag time that you're anticipating between the BLA approval and the submission of the supplemental BLA?
+Turning to the supplemental BLA for the ABA access, can you tell us a little bit about the pathway to getting that filed and how it relates to the trauma BLA?
+So can you parallel pass any activities?
+And then ultimately, what's the lag time that you're anticipating between the BLA approval and the submission of the supplemental BLA?

 speaker

-Thanks, Bruce.
+Thanks for the question, Bruce.
 And it's something that we're maneuvering on, you know, on a weekly basis.
 So to simplify it, we believe that the decision to file and the review of the BLA in dialysis access is actually fairly independent of the trajectory of the trauma file.
 That said, we're assuming that we're going to get approval in trauma at some point.
 And if that is true, then the filing for dialysis access wouldn't be a full BLA, it would be a supplemental BLA.
-So timing of a supplemental BLA in AV access will really be dictated by how much follow up the FDA is going to want to see from our VO7 data.
+So timing of a supplemental BLA in AV access will really be dictated by how much follow-up the FDA's gonna wanna see from our VO7 data.
 So as I mentioned, we have data going out to five years in dialysis patients from our VO6 trial.
 And in VO7, we have almost all of our patients out to two years and many patients out past two years.
 But we won't have every single patient at two years until April of 2025 in the VO7 trial.
-So when we speak with the FDA in a couple months, we're going to bring forward the data that we have in VO7, which is all patients for one year and some patients with longer follow up and combine that with VO6.
-If they say that's sufficient to file, then we would proceed with a filing, hopefully by, you know, mid-year of 2025, pulling all the data together.
+So when we speak with the FDA in a couple months, we're going to bring forward the data that we have in VO7, which is all patients for one year and some patients with longer follow-up, and combine that with VO6.
+If they say that's sufficient to file, then we would proceed with a filing.
+Hopefully by mid-year of 2025, pulling all the data together.
 If the FDA says they want full two years on everybody in VO7, which that comes in April, then we would file after that.
 So that would delay the filing by a few months.
-And to me, that's really kind of the open question there is whether they'll accept one-year data or will want to go to two-year data.
-And that we just have to get from them.
-But once we file, because it's a supplemental BLA, I believe to the best of my understanding that that's a six-month review.
+And to me, that's really kind of the open question there. is whether they'll accept one-year data or will want to go to two-year data, and that we just have to get from them.
+But once we file, because it's a supplemental BLA, I believe, to the best of my understanding, that that's a six-month review.

 speaker